hyliu1989/VJTAG-communication/readme.md

 # DE0-Nano communication with a PC through VJTAG and C++

 In this project, I demonstrate how to communicate with the Altera FPGA on DE0-Nano using the FTDX2 library.
 The FPGA side uses Virtual JTAG as a conduit to accept the data from the PC.
 The goal is to build a communication solution without applying SOPC of the FPGA and quartus_stp on the PC.
-This will make the FPGA more easier to be integrated with another app.
+This will make the FPGA easier to be integrated with another app.

 The Hello world example is a C++ project on the PC end.
-One can easily accomodate it to other language by using a wrapper around the C++ codes.
+One can easily accommodate it to other language by using a wrapper around the C++ codes.

 # Hello world example which sends a byte to the FPGA